It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 Follow the installation instructions carefully while mounting accessories.
 First, check for proper alignment of components regularly.

-Next, verify that the cutting tool is properly placed and rotates.
+Next, verify that the cutting tool is placed correctly and rotates.
 Finally, check the blade’s maximum RPM.
 It should be somewhere in the middle of the two speeds.

 Always be sure you know what you are going to do before you start an operation.

-If you preview the work, you can plan how to do the work and ensure safe hand placement.
+If you preview the work, you can plan how to do the job and ensure safe hand placement.

 Often, and especially for operations you have not tried before, it is wise to do a dry run.
 That is going through the procedure but with the tool idle.
 Become tool-wise!